-Long gone are the days when the James Farley Post Office on Eighth Avenue was the gatekeeper for processing most of the mail in the U.S.
+Long gone are the days when the James Farley Post Office on Eighth Avenue was the gatekeeper for processing roughly 90% of U.S. mail.

 Now, machinery rumbles far below its floors, constructing train tracks in the $267 million first phase of its transformation into the Daniel Patrick Moynihan Station, a glamorous extension of Penn Station.

 Phase 1 is slated for completion in 2016.
 Meanwhile, parts of the expansive building are being repurposed as a venue for multimillion dollar events for big nonprofits and corporations, such as the Whitney Museum and Samsung.